 Surina is a proud Californian by way of Connecticut and Pakistan.
 A first generation immigrant, Surina came to the US with her parents and five older siblings in 1973, and has been dedicated to gender, racial, and economic justice issues for most of her life.

 As CEO, Surina oversees the Foundation’s strategic direction which is focused on building community-based power through investing in effective community-based organizations, training community leaders in policy advocacy, connecting key partners, and mobilizing significant financial resources.

-Surina first became involved with WFC as a volunteer in 2004 serving on a grants review committee and then joined the staff in 2005 as a Senior Program Officer and was promoted to Director of Programs and then Vice President of Programs.
+Surina first became involved with WFC as a volunteer in 2004 serving on a grants review committee.
+She joined the staff in 2005 as a Senior Program Officer and was promoted to Director of Programs and then Vice President of Programs.
 In 2011 Surina was recruited by the Ford Foundation to design and launch Ford’s LGBT Rights Initiative and went on to become a Director in the Democracy Rights and Justice Program where she shaped more than $30 million in annual grantmaking around the world to expand rights for women, LGBT people, people living with HIV/AIDS, and in the areas of strengthening democratic participation and governance.

 She returned to WFC as CEO in 2014 and is dedicated to engaging more people to support those who are most impacted by the problems in their community to develop solutions to advance gender, racial, and economic justice.